What your commitments are

 - meet mutual obligation requirements

-- take part in ParentsNext.
+- participate in ParentsNext.

 Mutual obligation requirements

-Job seekers in other states and territories
+What applies to job seekers in other states and territories

 Read about mutual obligation requirements.